Australia’s Cladding Landscape: 2019 Review and 2020 Forecast

-As of September 19th, “remediation works had commenced on 46 (of the 52) buildings identified in during the audit process”, and the “drafting of a final cladding audit report has been commenced.”
+As of 19 September, ‘remediation works had commenced on 46 (of the 52) buildings identified in during the audit process’, and the ‘drafting of a final cladding audit report has been commenced.’

 Looking towards 2020

-Following the publication of a final report, expectations are that the Western Australian Government may provide further recommendations for national regulatory guidelines per the NCC, and hand findings to Federal Government to assist in the development of a national approach to managing the issue.
+Following the publication of a final report, expectations are that the Western Australian Government may provide further recommendations for national regulatory guidelines per the NCC and hand findings to the Federal Government to assist in developing a national approach to managing the issue.

-Private buildings assessed as moderate or high risk will be referred to the relevant local government permit authority which has the power under the Building Act to order the building owner to engage an expert to conduct a survey and provide a report in relation to the cladding.
+Private buildings assessed as moderate or high risk will be referred to the relevant local government permit authority, which has the power under the Building Act to order the building owner to engage an expert to conduct a survey and provide a report concerning the cladding.
 The local government permit authority can also order that the cladding be remediated via the issue of a building order.
-Alternatively, some building owners may opt to remediate cladding using the building permit pathway under the Building Act.
+Alternatively, some building owners may remediate cladding using the building permit pathway under the Building Act.

 DMIRS will continue to monitor the outcome of local government permit authority activities to ensure no building poses an unacceptable risk of fire spread due to combustible cladding.
-DMIRS will include updates on its fortnightly reports in relation to actions taken by local government permit authorities in response to assessments referred to them by DMIRS.
+DMIRS will include updates on its fortnightly reports concerning actions taken by local government permit authorities in response to assessments referred to them by DMIRS.

 DMIRS will also continue to publish updates about the status of public buildings involved in the audit.

-Additionally, DMIRS are seeking to make a number of amendments to state building legislation, based on the recommendations of the Shergold Weir ‘Building Confidence’ report; DMIRS are currently seeking industry stakeholder feedback and input on a number of proposed reforms to the building approval and assessment process in Western Australia.
+Additionally, DMIRS are seeking to make several amendments to state-building legislation, based on the recommendations of the Shergold Weir ‘Building Confidence’ report; DMIRS are currently seeking industry stakeholder feedback and input on several proposed reforms to the building approval and assessment process in Western Australia.

 2019 in review